Malabar Farm State Park is a popular spot to hike but what most people don’t know is that the Butter Nut Trail leads to a cave you can enter!”

 Directly past the Pugh Cabin, you will see a trail sign which shows the trail routes.
 You’ll notice that the Butter Nut Trail is clearly marked with yellow blazes.

 The popular loop trail is just under 1 mile in length.
-The trail is fairly easy, but can be rocky so you’ll want to wear sturdy shoes.
+The trail is fairly easy but can be a bit rocky so you’ll want to wear sturdy shoes.

-The trail narrows as you approach the cave.
-As you begin to descend towards the opening of the cave, you’ll notice that the trail can be steep and rocky.
+The trail narrows as you reach the end and you’ll be able to see the opening for the cave.
+As you begin to descend down a short hill towards the opening, you’ll notice that the trail can be steep and rocky.

 Tips for Exploring the Cave on the Butter Nut Trail